hilkoc/AI_Arena/environment/chickenpoker/README.md

 This will play a session of games with two players.
 The first is the built-in random bot, the second is an external bot invoked with the given python command.
 This will start 50 sets, which for two players means a 100 games.
-Each game consists of n rounds.
+Each game consists of n=10 rounds.

 The -s 50 option is equivalent to -g 100.
 Using the -s option is a convenient way to ensure that each player has an equal number of games in each position to avoid a (dis)advantage in the long term.